 While her academic interests are quite varied, Camille feels strongly about working toward social advancement in educational settings, not only institutionally, but in the classroom, as well, holding the ultimate goal of making education challenging, engaged, and accessible for everyone.

 Office Hours: By appointment only.

 Honors Experiential Learning Director Andy Willard helps honors students clarify and implement their plans for internships, service learning, study away—both domestic and international—and life beyond the University.
 When Andy teaches, his courses focus on international law, human rights, and policy sciences more generally; and he is committed to fostering the skills and confidence students need to use their knowledge and insight to address the problems—from the personal to the planetary—that concern them.

 Email: email@example.com | Phone: (319) 335-1932

-Holly graduated from Iowa with a masters in Student Development in Higher Education from Iowa.
-As Honors Advising Director, she supervises the Honors Peer Advisors and Honors Orientation Ambassadors.
-Holly also serves as the go-to person for any questions about curricula: choosing honors classes; making a regular class into an honors class by contract; and exploring opportunities such as research, study abroad and the range of other academic possibilities that interest honors students.
+Holly graduated from the University of Iowa with a masters in Student Development in Higher Education from Iowa.
+As Honors Advising Director, she supervises the Honors Peer Advisors and Honors Outreach Ambassadors.
+Holly also serves as the go-to person for any questions about curricula: choosing honors classes; making a regular class into an honors class by contract; and exploring opportunities such as research, study abroad, and the range of other academic possibilities that interest honors students.
+She also serves as advisor to the honor society Phi Eta Sigma and to Honors Publications, the student editors and writers who produce the Honors Newsletter, Alumni Connection and many articles on the Honors Program blog.
 A writer with an interest in history and culture, Holly is the author of The Same Spirit: History of Iowa-Nebraska Mennonites.
-Before joining Honors, she lived and worked abroad in Zambia, Lesotho, and Ethiopia.
-Currently she lives on a farm in rural Wellman.
+Before joining the University, she lived and worked abroad in Zambia, Lesotho, and Ethiopia.
+Currently, she lives on a farm in rural Wellman.